Jaimin1244/portfolio/README.md

 ## 📦 Deployment
 This project is ready for deployment on:
-Vercel
+- Vercel
-Netlify
+- Netlify
-GitHub Pages (with adapter)
+- GitHub Pages (with adapter)

 ## 🙌 Credits
 Inspired by modern web designs and interactive 3D portfolios like joanramosrefusta.com.

 ## 📄 License
 MIT License © 2025 Jaimin Patel
----

-Let me know if you'd like to include instructions for Three.js or specific pages (like About, Projects, Contact) or deployment setup for Vercel!